NullVoxPopuli/ember-resources/docs/docs/ember.md

 ### When the template has a backing class.

-Because resources in `ember-resources` are backed by the Helper Manager API, and ever since "everything that has a value can be used in a template" [docs here](https://guides.emberjs.com/release/in-depth-topics/rendering-values/), we can _almost_ use Resources in templates _as if_ you were using `<template>`.
+Because resources in `ember-resources` are backed by the Helper Manager API, and ever since "everything that has a value can be used in a template" [docs here](https://guides.emberjs.com/release/in-depth-topics/rendering-values/), we can _almost_ use resources in templates _as if_ you were using `<template>`.
 This is not a feature of ember-resources, but it is a useful technique that we've been able to use since `ember-source@3.25`

 ```js